UTDZac/Ironmon-GameBoy-Loader/README.md

    - The following instructions will call this folder **"Ironmon GameBoy Loader"**

 ## Install and Setup
+This loader assumes you are playing **Pokémon Yellow** and are using [brdy's pseudo-fluctuating exp curve patch](https://drive.google.com/file/d/1z4pOs0tnzb-FV7_vuSKQT_JEl6wqhFGJ/view?usp=share_link).
+If this is not the case, please see the [Configuration](https://github.com/UTDZac/Ironmon-GameBoy-Loader#configuration) section below for instructions on changing this setting on the loader.
 1) Place a copy of your Gen 1 Pokémon game ROM into the "Ironmon GameBoy Loader" folder
 2) Rename your ROM to exactly `Rom.gb`, so the script can find it